 - I poured the coffee into my vessel pretty slowly, to help keep at least some of the grounds at the bottom of the ibrik and out of my cup and mouth.
 I found this made the drinking process easier, but you could absolutely pour the coffee into your cup right away and let the grinds settle there (all the better if you’re planning on reading fortunes from your coffee).

 Serving the coffee brought a pair of choices I wasn’t used to focusing on when developing a brewing recipe: what to serve it in and what to serve it with.
-Turkish coffee is traditionally served in cups similar to espresso, and while I didn’t have any real demitasse in the house, I found a 4 oz, fairly narrow bowl that worked nicely.
-Most important, I think, is to find a cup that’s not too wide, as you’re going to have to some grinds on the bottom of your cup no matter what, and the narrower the vessel the more coffee you’ll be able to drink before getting to that layer.
+Authentic Turkish coffee is traditionally served in a turkish coffee cup, which is similar to espresso, and while I didn’t have any real demitasse in the house, I found a 4 oz, fairly narrow bowl that worked nicely.
+Most important, I think, is to find a coffee cup that’s not too wide, as you’re going to have to some grinds on the bottom of your cup no matter what, and the narrower the vessel the more coffee you’ll be able to drink before getting to that layer.

 So after much delay, the moment of truth — I present my home Turkish-ibrik-cazve brewing recipe!